 What is Network Cabling?

-Why is Network Cabling Important in IT Infrastructure?
+Why is Network Cabling Important in IT infrastructure?

 What are the Different Types of Network Cables used?

-Network cabling consists of several cable types, including Ethernet cables, fiber optic cables, coaxial cables, and twisted pair cables, each designed for specific applications, offering unique advantages.
-Choosing the right type of network cable depends on factors like data transfer speed, distance, and the environment in which the cabling is installed.
-Below are the most commonly used cables in network cabling, along with their specific applications and benefits
+Network cabling consists of several cable types, including Ethernet cables, fiber optic cables, coaxial cables, and twisted pair cables, each designed for specific applications in data transfer and communication, offering unique advantages.
+Choosing the right type of network cable depends on factors like network speed, distance, and environmental conditions.

 Ethernet Cables